1mitter/onlynew.github.io/BodyProportionsIKConfiguration.md

 2. As this asset's script default execution order is compatible with Final IK, no modifications are required.

 ![BP](/assets/img/Configuration/FinalIK2.png)

-3. Set "Fixed Transform" to false on Final IK inspector.
+3.Set "Fixed Transform" to false on Final IK inspector.

 ![BP](/assets/img/Configuration/FinalIK.png)